 We all want to make sure our loved ones are taken care of when we’re gone.
-In this time of uncertainty, thinking about who will get your things is a crucial part of planning, should the worst happen.
+That’s especially so during a time of uncertainty like the coronavirus pandemic.
+Thinking about who will get your things is a crucial part of planning, should the worst happen.

-You might be writing a will for the first time.
-Or, you might have an old will sitting in a filing cabinet.
+You might be making a will for the first time.
+Or you might have an old will sitting in a filing cabinet.
 Maybe you’ve since had kids, or gotten married or divorced.
 The bottom line is: if you’re an adult with any sort of assets or dependents, you should have a will that reflects your current wishes and circumstances.

 If you have minor children

 A will lets you name a guardian for any minor children you have.
 You should also provide some money for the guardian to cover the costs of raising your children.